Dark Web Monitoring

 The dark web is the unregulated part of the internet that is used by cybercriminals to buy and sell data, market tools for hackers and conduct other criminal dealings.
 Access to the dark web typically requires the use of tools such as TOR as well as specialised knowledge.
 Unlike most of the web that we use every day, the dark web is not indexed by search engines and doesn’t use convenient and easy-to-remember domain names.

 The dark web is the digital equivalent of the black market.
 It is a place where stolen information and digital weapons are traded.
 Threat actors can buy everything they need to attack a target from ransomware programs, distribution networks such as botnets and stolen credentials for unauthorised access.
-Many of the tools and services used by criminals are even supported by help desks that operate on the dark web.
+Many of the tools and services used by criminals are even supported by help desks that operate on the same dark web forums.

 Monitoring the dark web is not simply a matter of using a tool and watching for activity.
 Dark web monitoring requires specialised skills and contacts developed over many years with the goal of looking for and finding information that pertains to specific threats your organisation faces.

-The Internet has several parts: The surface web, deeper web, and dark web: The surface web are websites indexed through a search engine like Google.
-A forecast for 2020 shows that the Web is currently generating about 4 billion page views.
 Deep Web pages contain pages that are difficult to find in public.
 These may include everything like a bank website or email, your health and wellness portals as well as many more sites requiring logging into or paying for the site's log-in and password.

 The dark web consists of websites that can only be accessed via special software like Tor, and there are more than 200,000 hidden sites offering illegal services including the sale of drugs, weapons, and stolen data.
 The dark web is home to a number of criminal activities and it poses a serious risk to organisations when confidential data is exposed or leaked here.

-The cybersecurity threats and risks your organisation faces are constantly changing.
-Dark web monitoring searches the dark web for pertinent information such as email addresses, company names and chatter about activity in your industry vertical.
 Significant cyber attacks are not carried on on a whim by criminals.
 They require planning and access to tools, intelligence and methods.
 Monitoring the dark web gives organisations forewarning of potential attacks so they can adjust their security posture accordingly.

-Dark web monitoring is a powerful cybersecurity threat intelligence tool that also enables organisations to engage in proactive threat hunting to learn about potential attacks before they start.
 This results in faster and more effective incident response.
-When activity about your organisation or others in your vertical is detected, dark web monitoring gives you a warning so you can be ready.
+When activity about your organisation or others in your vertical is detected, the dark web monitoring tool gives you a warning so you can be ready.
 It is also an important tool for detecting accidental data leaks.

 Dark Web Monitoring services combine various information gathering methods, tooling and expert knowledge to detect findings that may be advantageous to an attacker and not detected by traditional scanners and penetration testing.